 If you are planning your dream trip, I hope you learned some money-saving tips for traveling to Europe.

-You could increase your travel funds by putting your savings into a high-interest yielding account, taking on a side hustle, asking for cash (or trip-related gifts), or selling your gently used belongings that no longer spark joy.
+I’ve also shared strategies for saving or earning more money for your European vacation fund.
+You could increase your travel funds by putting your savings into a high-interest-yielding account, taking on a side hustle, asking for trip-related gifts, or selling gently used items you no longer need.

 Need inspiration for your Europe trip?
 Browse top Europe tours and activities below!